You'll Never Believe These Coronation Items Are Actually Real

 Coronation Chair

 This is far from just a chair.
-According to Westminster Abbey, this is “one of the most precious and famous pieces of furniture in the world”, having been the centrepiece of coronations in the UK for over 700 years.
+According to Westminster Abbey, this is “one of the most precious and famous pieces of furniture in the world,” having been the centerpiece of coronations in the UK for over 700 years.

 It was made by order of Edward I to enclose the Stone of Scone, and has been in use since around 1308.
 It was even stolen briefly by Scottish Nationalists on Christmas Day in 1950, but recovered the following year.